France v Azerbaijan (UEFA Euro 1996 qualifying): Background

 This would be the 8th match for both teams in the first group of the UEFA Euro 1996 qualifying.
 While Azerbaijan already lost its chance to participate in the tournament, France was still fighting for a ticket.
 Prior to the game, France's biggest victory was 8–0, twice over Luxembourg (20 April 1913 and 17 December 1953) and against Iceland (2 June 1957).
-Azerbaijan had suffered its biggest defeat (0–5) in a friendly match against Malta on 19 April 1994.
+Azerbaijan had only been playing international football since 1992; prior to that, the country had been part of the Soviet Union.
+They had suffered its biggest defeat (0–5) in a friendly match against Malta on 19 April 1994.

 Azerbaijan did not start a true striker for the match, instead utilising captain Shahin Diniyev in a rudimentary attacking role, while the French XI was almost at their full strength.